Returns (album)

-Returns is a live album by the fusion band Return to Forever.
+Returns is a live album by American fusion band Return to Forever.
 Released in 2009 by Eagle Records, it is the first recording by the band after a hiatus of 32 years.
 Also in 2009 a video recording of the band's live performances from the "Returns" tour at Montreux, Switzerland and (bonus material) Clearwater, Florida was released by Eagle Rock Entertainment as Returns: Live at Montreux 2008.